Sde Teiman detention camp: Torture

 An Amnesty International report released in July 2024 included accounts of abuse from Sde Teiman detainees that were consistent with earlier reports.
 Amnesty interviewed a 14-year-old child who stated that interrogators had beaten him, burned him with cigarettes, and kept him blindfolded and handcuffed.

 In May 2024, three anonymous Israeli employees of the camp spoke to CNN as whistleblowers, during which they corroborated and expanded upon reports of abuse and poor conditions revealed by multiple detainees who were later released.
 The whistleblowers detailed enclosures where detainees are blindfolded and not allowed to speak or move.
 Images leaked to CNN show rows of men wearing gray tracksuits with blindfolds, each sitting on an exceptionally thin mattress, surrounded by a barbed-wire fence.

 Punishments include beatings and for prisoners to raise their hands in a stress position, sometimes zip-tied to a fence, for upwards of an hour.
 In what one released detainee called "the nightly torture," guards would conduct routine searches with dogs and sound grenades while prisoners were sleeping.
 The detainees are reportedly kept on a diet of one cucumber, some slices of bread and a cup of cheese a day.

 As part of the October 2025 Gaza war ceasefire, Israel returned 135 bodies of Palestinians from Sde Teiman to Gaza.
 According to doctors in Khan Yunis, forensic examinations "indicate that Israel carried out acts of murder, summary executions and systematic torture against many of the Palestinians", and showed "signs of direct gunfire at point-blank range and bodies crushed beneath Israeli tank tracks."
 Some of the dead were blindfolded, their hands tied behind their backs, photos showed.
 In one, a rope was tied around a man’s neck.

 The body of Mahmoud Ismail Shabat, 34, showed marks on his neck of hanging, with indications he was injured or killed in Gaza and later taken to Sde Teiman.
-His brother Rami said: “What hurt us the most was that his hands were tied, and his body was covered with clear signs of torture.”
-“Where is the world?” said Shabat’s mother.
-“All our hostages returned tortured and broken.”

-A detainee’s hand had been amputated “because the wrists had become gangrenous due to handcuffing wounds," a whistleblower said.
+A detainee’s hand had been amputated "because the wrists had become gangrenous due to handcuffing wounds," a whistleblower said.

-Shadi Abu Seido, a Palestinian journalist from Gaza, told Türkiye's TRT: “They stripped me completely naked for 10 hours in the cold.
+Shadi Abu Seido, a Palestinian journalist from Gaza, told TRT: "They stripped me completely naked for 10 hours in the cold.
 I was then transferred to Sde Teiman and held there for 100 days, during which I remained handcuffed and blindfolded.
 Many died in detention, others lost their minds.
 Some had limbs amputated.
 They suffered sexual and physical abuse.
 They brought dogs that urinated on us.
-When I asked why I had been arrested, they answered: ‘We have killed all the journalists.
+When I asked why I had been arrested, they answered: 'We have killed all the journalists.
 They died once.
-But we brought you here and you will die hundreds of times.’”
+But we brought you here and you will die hundreds of times.'"